IgnacioRubio/Learning/Omron/CX-Supervisor/ScriptReference.md

 ```java
 close ("pagename")
 ```
-1. *Argument*: pagename --> this is the name of the page for display, based on its filename without the file extension
+*Argument:* pagename (string)--> this is the name of the page for display, based on its filename without the file extension
 > **Note:** The 'close' operation will cause the page to be unloaded, including all objects, ActiveX controls and scripts.
 They can't be accessed.

 > **Note:** Where the script containing the 'close' instruction is on the page to be closed, this should be the last instruction in the script s it will cause the script to be unloaded.